GSA/digital.gov/README.md

 # DigitalGov Resource Pages

-_Made with love, learning and all the hope in the world._
+_Made with love, learning, and all the hope in the world._

 This is a [Jekyll theme](https://jekyllrb.com/docs/themes/) for the DigitalGov.